Battle of Berea: Aftermath

 The British had rounded up over 5,000 head of cattle along with numerous other animals.
 The Basuto thought their cause to be lost, Letsie urged his father to sue for peace, while others suggested a retreat to the Maloti Mountains.
 Cathcart likewise did not expect the Basuto to showcase such determined resistance.
 His force was short on ammunition and his soldiers were tired.
 A miscommunication between the major-general and his officers led to the failure of the British plan to conduct a general assault, with conflicting reports being issued as to the original plan of the operation.
 The decision was taken to fall back to the Caledon camp and resume the campaign at a later date.
 At midnight Moshoeshoe composed a letter to Cathcart which was translated into English by French missionary Eugène Casalis in which he pleaded for peace.
 He also ordered his troops to make no further attacks.
 The following morning, the Basuto found that the British had already departed from Berea, before the letter could be dispatched.

-A few hours after the British return to their Caledon camp, a Basuto messenger delivered the letter under a flag of truce.
+A few hours after the British returned to their Caledon camp, a Basuto messenger delivered the letter under a flag of truce.
 Cathcart believed that any further assault on Thaba Bosiu may have led to the outbreak of another large scale conflict, which he was unwilling to pursue.
 He therefore ignored his officers' arguments and accepted a truce, inviting Moshoeshoe to Platberg.
 The captured herds and the wounded were sent to Bloemfontein, while the British army began to depart Basutoland on 24 December.
 The Basuto did not allow their chief to travel and thus Thaba Bosiu was visited by assistant commissioner Charles Owen.
 Masopha and Sekhonyana assisted Owen in recovering and burying the bodies of 20 British soldiers.
 The rest of the bodies were likely used in the preparation of traditional medicine.
 The Basuto paid a restitution of 3,500 head of cattle, 1,500 of which were distributed to tribes they had raided.
 The rest were sold with the proceeds going to Boer farmers.
 The value of the sold cattle was far lower than the £20,000 goal set by Cathcart, who opted to write off any outstanding claims.